-This seminar will examine the future for cancer care in Wales, with the Wales Cancer Delivery Plan due to conclude next year.
+This seminar examined the future for cancer care in Wales, with the Wales Cancer Delivery Plan due to conclude next year.

-Delegates will assess the options for policy post-2020, with discussion expected on the potential development of a new plan and integration into wider policy documents such as Healthier Wales.
+The conference gave focus to the introduction of the Single Suspected Cancer Pathway (SSCP) and the options for policy post-2020, discussing the potential development of a new plan and how this would integrate into wider policy frameworks, such as Healthier Wales.

-Issues for consideration include how any strategy can support improvement in treatment, care and resource-efficiency looking at approaches such as better use of data, diagnostic screening and biosimilars, as well as how services can be aligned with the latest research and the provision of a holistic approach to care.
+Issues for consideration included how a strategy could support improvements in treatment, care and resource-efficiency.
+Solutions were sought by examining approaches such as using data more effectively; diagnostic screening and access to cutting-edge medicines and biosimilars, as well ensuring services are aligned with the latest research and the provision of a holistic approach to care.

-Attendees consider workforce capabilities, especially around diagnostic gaps, and the potential impact of training non-specialists and approaches to improving triage to help plug these gaps.
+Attendees also gave consideration to workforce capabilities, especially around diagnostic gaps, and the potential impact of training non-specialists and approaches to improving triage to help plug these gaps.

-Further sessions focus on early diagnosis, prevention and public health policy - including options for achieving a better understand health seeking behaviours of patients to improve self-reporting of symptoms, as well as the importance of identifying forgotten and hidden groups, and targeting awareness strategies appropriately.
+Further sessions focused on early diagnosis, prevention and public health policy; including options for achieving a better understanding of health-seeking behaviours - as well as for improving self-reporting of symptoms and reaching out to forgotten and hidden groups with appropriate targeting of awareness strategies.